Elico-Corp/odoo-addons/project_partner_name/README.rst

 ============

 To install this module, you need to:
-  * have basic modules installed (project)
+  * Have basic modules installed (project)

 Bug Tracker
 ===========

-Bugs are tracked on `GitHub Issues
+Bugs are tracked on `GitHub Issues <https://github.com/Elico-Corp/odoo-addons/issues>`_.
-<https://github.com/OCA/infrastructure-dns/issues>`_.
-In case of trouble, please
+In case of trouble, please check there if your issue has already been reported.
-check there if your issue has already been reported.
-If you spotted it first, help us smashing it by providing a detailed and welcomed feedback.
+If you spotted it first, help us smashing it by providing a detailed and welcomed feedback

 Credits
 =======